baobabyoo/baobabyoo.github.io/pages/students_topics/UsingTelescope_JVLA.md

 **Pick a problem that can be solved by such an investment resource.** You can think bigger once you have enough reputation to convince the reviewers that you can manage a larger-scale project.
 {: .fs-2 }

+### Chapter 2.
+Organizing observing scripts

+You need to do it on the [NRAO online interface](my.nrao.edu).
+It is recommended to use Firefox, although I sometimes also use Google Chrome.
+Other web browsers are not necessarily well supported.
+After you login, click the `Obs Prep` tab.
+Then click into `Login to the Observation Preparation Tool (OPT)` to launch the interface.
+{: .fs-2 }

+You will see a complicated web-based interface.
+Before you do anything with it, you need to learn the following things:
+{: .fs-2 }

+1. The interface itself.
+If this is the first time you use it, please carefully read this [tutorial](https://science.nrao.edu/facilities/vla/docs/manuals/opt-manual/opt-tutorial-1).
+For a full reference manual, you can click into [this page](https://science.nrao.edu/facilities/vla/docs/manuals/opt-manual).
+2.
+{: .fs-2 }